-Can I teach English in China without speaking the Chinese language?
+Can I teach English in China without speaking Chinese?

 In China, Mandarin Chinese is spoken.
 This is one of the world’s most widely-spoken languages due mainly to China’s vast population, and as a tonal language it’s vastly different to spoken and written English.